 The Greek phōsphóros means light-bringing or torch-bearing.
 Callimachus tells us that among Artemis’ wishes as she sat on her father’s knee was another: ‘give me to be the Bringer of Light’, she asked.

 Thanks for reading along with this April chapter of Polylith.
-If you enjoy these writings, consider sharing one with a friend or becoming a patron.
+If you enjoy these writings, consider sharing one with a friend.
 As always, correspondence of all kinds is more than welcome.
 Reply to this email, write a postcard, or drop by for a cup of tea in the garden.
 I mean it!

 Until next month, may a harmony rise from the tension.